-As always, I browsed the internet and blogs in search for new places to visit (I love the fact that even after living in Hong Kong for more than 3 years now, there are still plenty of places to discover!).
-I stumbled upon an article about Tai Hang district so we decided to go check it out (well, I decided.
-My husband needed a bit of convincing but he eventually agreed to the plan haha)
+As always, I browsed the internet and blogs in search of new (and hipster) places to visit (I love the fact that even after living in Hong Kong for more than 3 years now, there are still plenty of places to discover!).
+I stumbled upon an article about Tai Hang district so we decided to go check it out.

-Tai Hang has been a traditional working class neighbourhood situated in between Tin Hau and Causeway Bay that has experienced a renaissance in the last couple of years as a hub for a new wave of restaurants, cafes and hip boutiques.
+Tai Hang has been a traditional working-class neighborhood situated in between Tin Hau and Causeway Bay that has experienced a renaissance in the last couple of years as a hub for a new wave of restaurants, cafes, and hip boutiques.

-If you are in Tai Hang on a hot summer day like today, there’s many good options for a relaxed drink or two:
+If you are in Tai Hang on a hot summer day like today, there are many good options for a relaxed drink or two:

 - For the coffee lover, don’t miss Unar Coffee Company.
 Their coffee is made of the finest Italian beans and it apparently attracts a lot of coffee enthusiasts who come all the way to get their cuppa here.